RaidenSchodowski/FreeCodeCamp/Scientific Computing with Python/ReadMe.md

 ```
 Tags          indicate the beginning and ending of elements
 Attributes    keyword/value pairs on the opening tag of XML
-Serialize     Convert data in one program into a common format that can be stored/transmitted
+Serialize     Convert data in one program into a common format that can be
+              stored/transmitted
 XML Format    Every start tag neesd an end tag
 ```
 36. **XML Schema**: description of legal format of XML document to specify a "contract" between systems.
 XML and XML Schema are both passed through a validator to make sure it is legal. [link](http://en.wikipedia.org/wiki/Xml_schema)

-I can watch 4 lectures in 30 min = 8 lectues per hour
+37. **JSON**: Better for pulling data and moving it, as opposed to XML is better for heirarchical structure.
+Born from Javascript.
+Not an international standard.
+[Link](https://www.json.org/json-en.html).
+Returns everything as a dictionary or list depending on how you format it.
+Retrieval request is written in one large string.
+38. **Service Oriented Approach**: for dealing with information that is spread across multiple locations. [explinations]
+39. **API**: Application Program Interface = documentation for different websites that lays out the rules of how to use it.